aplteam/CompareGUI/README.md

 ]CompareWorkpaces
 ```

 user command.
-It requires an external comparison utility: either WinCompare or BeyondCompare.
-Adding others is not difficult.
+It requires an external comparison utility: It can call WinCompare and BeyondCompare itself, but in case you prefer a different comparison tool it can also just create two files.

 It offers a GUI with a list of all objects only contained in the first or only contained in the second workspace, and a list of all objects that exist in both workspaces but are different.
 Those can be compared from the list one-by-one.